samhoice/til/django/calling_from_script.md

 # Calling Django Components from a Pure Python Script

 In many cases, it's handy to be able to access the ORM from a pure python script.
-For instance, if you're writing a one-off database script, or if doing something that would be a scratch paper implementation that you'll never use again.
-Of course, if you think it would useful to run on the server periodically you would do better to use a Django management command.
-But if it's really one-off, you might prefer a pure Python script.
+Sometimes I'm writing a one-off database script that I don't need to refer back to.
+Other times I'm doing something that would be a scratch paper implementation that I'll never use again.
+For something reusable that would useful to run on the server periodically it's often better to use a Django management command.
+But if it's really one-off, here's how to call django components from a pure Python script.

-The two steps are to configure settings and call `django.setup()`.
+The two steps are configuring settings and calling setup.
 To configure settings, either set the `DJANGO_SETTINGS_MODULE` environment variable or call `settings.configure()`.
 Then call `django.setup()`.
-So for a django project called `my_project`:
+So to access django componenets through a project called `my_project`:

 ```python
 os.environ['DJANGO_SETTINGS_MODULE'] = 'my_project.settings'